VandyAstroML/Vandy_Starting_Grad_School/docs/source/useful_tools.rst

 This application, as shown in

+.. _Fig-1.1:
 .. figure:: ./images/useful_tools/htop.png
     :alt: htop running in the terminal
-    :name: htop_fig
+    :align: 'center'

-    htop running in the terminal.
+    Figure 1.1: htop running in the terminal.
     Credit: `Wikipedia <https://en.wikipedia.org/wiki/Htop#/media/File:Htop.png>`_

 This tools is extremely useful when running multiple jobs, since it lets you see which *jobs* are running, for how long they've been running, and more.
-Figure :ref:`htop_fig` how *htop* looks whenever you run this from the terminal:
+Figure :numref:`Fig-1.1` how *htop* looks whenever you run this from the terminal:

 .. code-block:: shell